An illustration of a building and large battery

 Overview of authorisation, registration and licensing requirements

-For the purposes of this case study, the local energy provider is already an authorised retailer.
+For the purposes of this case study, the local energy provider is already an authorised retailer under the National Energy Retail Law (NERL).
 Provision of the retail service by the local energy provider will avoid the need for the Proponent to seek retail authorisation from the Australian Energy Regulator (AER) itself and to establish all the necessary systems (including billing systems) to support that function.
-The local energy provider, as the authorised retailer, must comply with the relevant provisions of the National Energy Retail Law, National Electricity Rules, and AER Retailer Authorisation Guidelines.
+The local energy provider, as the authorised retailer, must comply with the relevant provisions of the NERL, National Electricity Rules, and AER Retailer Authorisation Guidelines.
 Under these instruments, it has obligations in relation to the supply of energy to customers, in particular where they supply energy to small customers.
 These obligations include requirements related to customer connections, consumer protections (including billing, payments, pricing, customer complaints and dispute resolution) and the terms of retail contracts with customers.

-The community battery is less than 5MW and therefore exempt from requirement to register with Australian Energy Market Operator (AEMO) as a Generator.
-However, to be able to participate in the wholesale electricity market and ancillary service markets, the battery would need to be classified as a ‘market generating unit’ or a ‘market load’ by a party who is a Registered Participant for that purpose.
-There are several options:
+The community battery is less than 5MW and therefore exempt from requirement to register with Australian Energy Market Operator (AEMO) as an Integrated Resource Provider.
+However, to be able to participate in the wholesale electricity market and ancillary service markets, the following would need to occur:

 Importantly, only one entity can be the financially responsible market participant for a connection point.
 For the purposes of this case study:

-• the local energy provider, as an authorised retailer, would already be registered as a Market Customer with AEMO, and so will be able to provide ancillary services to the market by classifying the battery as a market load, and
+• the local energy provider, as an authorised retailer, would already be registered as a Market Customer with AEMO, and so will be able to provide ancillary services to the market by classifying the battery as an ancillary services unit, however

-• the local energy provider would need to register as a Market Small Generation Aggregator and classify the battery as a market generating unit to participate in the wholesale electricity market.
-As of 31 March 2023, Market Small Generation Aggregators may be eligible to provide some market ancillary services.
+• the local energy provider would also need to register as an Integrated Resource Provider and classify the connection point for the battery as a market connection point so that it is able to participate in the wholesale market in the capacity of a Small Resource Aggregator.

-The Proponent will need to pay a fee to register with AEMO as a Small Generation Aggregator.4 The processes and requirements for registration is set out on AEMO’s website.5
+The Proponent will need to pay a fee to AEMO to register as an Integrated Resource Provider if it is not already registered as such, and to classify the connection point and battery as a market connection point and ancillary service unit (respectively).3 The processes and requirements for registration is set out on AEMO’s website.4

 There are no applicable licensing requirements in New South Wales.